itallosavieira/pdfjs-prebuilt-vue/README.md

 # Vue PDF Viewer

-`vue-pdf-viewer` is a Vue.js library that provides a pre-styled component for PDF viewing in the browser using the PDF.js library.
+`vue3-pdf-render` is a Vue.js library that provides a pre-styled component for PDF viewing in the browser using the PDF.js library.

 ## Installation